awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-s3.md

 # COPY from Amazon S3<a name="copy-parameters-data-source-s3"></a>

 To load data from files located in one or more S3 buckets, use the FROM clause to indicate how COPY locates the files in Amazon S3\.
 You can provide the object path to the data files as part of the FROM clause, or you can provide the location of a manifest file that contains a list of Amazon S3 object paths\.
 COPY from Amazon S3 uses an HTTPS connection\.
+Ensure that the S3 IP ranges are added to your allow list\.
+To learn more about the required S3 IP ranges, see [ Network isolation](https://docs.aws.amazon.com/redshift/latest/mgmt/security-network-isolation.html#network-isolation)\.

 **Important**
 If the Amazon S3 buckets that hold the data files don't reside in the same AWS Region as your cluster, you must use the [REGION](#copy-region) parameter to specify the Region in which the data is located\.